The Imagine Peace Tower

 Launch in 2007

 40 years later, she launched the lighthouse in the name of Imagine Peace Tower.
-Ono collaborated with the city of Reykjavik for this project.
-During the launch of the Imagine Peace Tower, Yoko said,
+Yoko collaborated with the city of Reykjavik for this project.
+During the launch of the Imagine Peace Tower, Yoko said:

 During its launch in 2007, the ceremony was broadcasted worldwide.
 In attendance were former Beatle member Ringo Starr, Yoko Ono, Sean Lennon, Olivia Harrison (George Harrison’s widow), and her son Dhani Harrison.

-The Imagine Peace Tower is just one of the examples of Ono’s art activism for a better world with equality and peace.
+The Imagine Peace Tower is just one example of Yoko’s art activism for a better world with equality and peace.
 She is still an active artist today, and her works have a way for women who feel they are vastly underrepresented in the world of art and entertainment.
-With the Imagine Peace Tower, Ono proved that anything could be done regardless of your age, race, or gender.
+With the Imagine Peace Tower, Yoko proved that anything could be done regardless of your age, race, or gender.